-Here’s a list HELP has compiled about how therapy can help.
+Here’s a list HELP has compiled about how

 The therapy experience is very different for everyone and each person has their own way of being in the world and understanding things.
 Again, there is no “one way” or “right way”.
 Each counsellor’s style is unique and they will spend time with each survivor to figure out together how the counselling relationship might look.
 HELP’s counsellors have special training and skills to offer and what is said to them is confidential, unless someone is at risk of harm.